-It’s good enough for home protection, and it’s plenty good as a truck gun.
+It’s good enough for home defense, and it’s plenty good as a truck gun.
 I found them online, exactly like this one, for under $400.
-For a whole lot of folks on a budget, the Hi-Point 1095TS Edge carbine is a semi-auto pistol caliber carbine that checks the boxes for all the basics.
+For a whole lot of folks on a budget, the Hi-Point 1095TS Edge carbine is a semi-auto pistol-caliber carbine that checks the boxes for all the basics.

 How does it compare to a Bretheren Arms MP5 10mm?
 Not so well.
 But if you want those looks, those ergonomics, that light weight, increased accuracy, customization, the name, and the speed and ease of use, get ready to shell out an additional $3,200 for one.

 For some of us, that’s totally worth it.
 But for the vast majority of folks, $400 or less for a gun that reliably does what you need?
 That’s easy math.

 Weight: 7 lbs.

 Sights: Fully Adjustable Rear Peep and Post Front

 MSRP: $439 (black polymer version MSRP $389, less via Sportsman’s Guide)